HarishvinS/LightLink/README.md

 The goal of this project is to provide a tool to efficiently build, train, and deploy PINOs to edge-computing devices (e.g Raspberry Pi, NVIDIA Jetson Nano) located at physical FSOC stations to optimize their operation in real time.
 Furthermore, a network of edge devices, connected by a protocol such as LoRaWAN, can coordinate and correct for overall optimized data transmission rates.

-## Key Features
+## What it does

-- **High-Fidelity Physics Simulation**: Accurate beam propagation modeling using the Parabolic Wave Equation (PWE) and Split-Step Fourier Method (SSFM).
-- **Atmospheric Effects Modeling**: Accounts for turbulence (from temperature gradients) and fog attenuation.
+- **Performs high-fidelity physics simulations**: Accurate beam propagation modeling using the Parabolic Wave Equation (PWE) and Split-Step Fourier Method (SSFM).
+Accounts for turbulence (from temperature           gradients) and fog attenuation.
-- **Physics-Informed Learning**: A PINO architecture that respects physical laws (PWE) during training for more accurate and generalizable predictions.
+- **Trains a PINO model**: Useing the data from the physics sims, it trains a PINO architecture that respects physical laws (e.g. Parabolic Wave Equations) during training for more accurate and generalizable         predictions.
-- **Edge Deployment Ready**: Trained models can be exported to ONNX format for efficient inference on resource-constrained edge devices.
-PyTorch and Torchscript export are also supported but are used as fallbacks by default.
+- **Preps models for deployment**: The trained PINO models can be exported in ONNX, PyTorch, and TorchScript compatible formats, allowing for easier deployment.
+-
+### Other important things

 - **Comprehensive CLI**: An easy-to-use command-line interface for dataset generation, model training, prediction, and benchmarking.
-- **Python API**: A full-featured Python API for programmatic control and integration.
+- **Python API**: A Python API for programmatic control and integration.

 ## Installation